 |Pokémon||Candy to evolve

 How to get special items in Pokémon Go

-There are a few different ways that you can get special items like King’s Rock, Metal Coat, Dragon Scale, Up Grade, Sun Stone, and Sinnoh Stone in the Pokémon Go.
-It’s important to note that they are all obtained the same ways, so until Niantic changes this, there are no special methods for acquiring specific evolutionary items.
+There are a few different ways that you can get special items like King’s Rock, Metal Coat, Dragon Scale, Up-Grade, Sun Stone, Unova Stone, and Sinnoh Stone in Pokémon Go.
+It’s important to note that they are all obtained the same way, so until Niantic changes this, there are no special methods for acquiring specific evolutionary items.
 Here are the best options for getting these super rare items.

 1. Poke Stops

 Poke Stops are places scattered around the world that you can physically visit and spin the medallion to get free items.
 You can also find them at Gyms.
 Poke Stops are the standard method of getting special items in Pokémon Go but they’re also one of the hardest.
 The chances of getting special items at Poke Stops are pretty slim.
 They are by far the rarest item you can get so it can take hundreds, if not thousands of tries using this method.

 Another way to get special items in Pokémon Go is through gifts.
 Gifts are items that players can send to and receive from friends, as well as through Poke Stops.
 Gifts are like a free Poke Stop, offering rewards like special items.
 If you have one of these, be sure to send them to your friends and maybe you’ll get one in return.

 Another way that you can get special items is through weekly rewards.
 For example, if you spin at least one Poke Stop a day for seven days straight, you will receive a weekly reward.
 What’s the reward?
 Well, it’s a guaranteed special evolution item.
 This is by far one of the easiest methods but it does require patience and you can only get one per week.